-as in a bright untarnished mirror, we see both the divine dignity of his person and the true nature of his office as the Redeemer of the world.
-Such a record was especially adapted to refute the errors of his day, as it is those of the present day. pre-eminently the gospel of our Lord's person.
-It opens with an account of his divine nature and eternal co-existence with the Father; his general office as the creator of all things, and the source of light and life to all men; and his special office as "the word made flesh," whom the Father sent for the salvation of the world, and by whom alone the Father is revealed to men.
-Equality with the Father in nature, subordination to the Father in office, union with human nature in the work of redeeming and judging men, and in all these perfect union with the Father in counsel and will, such are the great doctrines that run through our Lord's discussions with the unbelieving Jews, as recorded by this evangelist.
-In the same discussions, but more especially in his private confidential intercourse with his disciples, he adds deep views of his relation to the world, as the only revealer of God's truth, the only source of spiritual life, and the only way of access to the Father; and to believers, as the true vine, through vital union with which they have life, nourishment, and fruitfulness.
-He unfolds also more fully than the other evangelists the office of the Comforter, whom the Father shall send to make good to the church the loss of his personal presence.
-Thus the gospel of John becomes at once an inexhaustible storehouse of spiritual food for the nourishment of the believer's own soul, and a divine armoury, whence he may draw polished shafts in his warfare against error. record of our Lord's life and teachings owes its present form, under the guidance of the Holy Spirit, partly to the peculiar character of the writer, and partly to the lateness of the period when it was composed.
-In both these respects we ought devoutly to recognise the superintending providence of Him who sees the end from the beginning.
+36. In writing his gospel John had not a polemical, but a general end in view.
+It was not his immediate aim to refute the errors and heresies of his day; but, as he tells us, to show that Jesus is the Christ, the Son of God, in order that men. through faith in his name, may have eternal life.
+Yet, like every wise and practical writer, he must have had regard to the state of the churches in his day and the forms of error by which they were assailed.
+In the latter part of the apostolic age the seeds of those heresies which in the following century yielded such a rank and poisonous harvest, had already begun to be sown.
+Like all the heresies which have troubled the Christian church to the present day, they consisted essentially in false views respecting our Saviour's person and office.
+The beloved disciple who followed Jesus through the whole of his ministry and leaned on his bosom at the last supper, has given us an authentic record of the Redeemer's words and works, in which, as in a bright untarnished mirror, we see both the divine dignity of his person and the true nature of his office as the Redeemer of the world.
+Such a record was especially adapted to refute the errors of his day, as it is those of the present day.
+It is preeminently the gospel of our Lord's person.
+It opens with an account of his divine nature and eternal coëxistence with the Father; his general office as the creator of all things, and the source of light and life to all men; and his special office as "the word made flesh," whom the Father sent for the salvation of the world, and by whom alone the Father is revealed to men.
+Equality with the Father in nature, subordination to the Father in office, union with human nature in the work of redeeming and judging men, and in all these perfect union with the Father in counsel and will-such are the great doctrines that run through our Lord's discussions with the unbelieving Jews, as recorded by this evangelist. the same discussions, but more especially in his private confidential intercourse with his disciples, he adds deep views of his relation to the world, as the only revealer of God's truth, the only source of spiritual life, and the only way of access to the Father; and to believers, as the true vine, through vital union with which they have life, nourishment, and fruitfulness. unfolds also more fully than the other evangelists the office of the Comforter, whom the Father shall send to make good to the church the loss of his personal presence.
+Thus the gospel of John becomes at once an inexhaustible storehouse of spiritual food for the nourishment of the believer's own soul, and a divine armory, whence he may draw polished shafts in his war-This last record of our Lord's life and fare against error. teachings owes its present form, under the guidance of the Holy Spirit, partly to the peculiar character of the writer, and partly to the lateness of the period when it was composed.
+In both these respects we ought devoutly to recognize the superintending providence of him who sees the end from the beginning.